Spenz7/SC4021/3.1/3.1Step5/README.txt

 OR
 Mtd2 V2 (what I did)
+Step3:
-Step3: Filter all post titles with AI in it and store its comments in an excel sheet Then skip straight to Step 6
+Filter all post titles with keywords (eg AI) in it and store its comments in an excel sheet2 FIlter all comments w keywords (eg AI) in it and store in excel sheet1 Merge sheet1 and 2 and remove dup
+Then skip straight to Step 6

 Steps 1-3: